rangle/ngCourse2/handout/migrate/ng-upgrade/injecting_across_frameworks.md

 Angular 2.x services can be downgraded and injected into Angular 1.
 In normal operation, Angular 2.x services would be bootstrapped with the application, but because of ng-upgrade being a hybrid mode, this is not the case.
-The upgrade adapter comes with an `addProvider` method that needs to be used in the interim.
+The upgrade adapter comes with an `addProvider` method that must be used in the interim.

 Here is a very simple Angular 2 service:

 ```js
 import {Injectable} from '@angular/core';

 @Injectable()